Fort Phil Kearny: History

 Fort Phil Kearny, including the nearby sites of the Fetterman Fight and the Wagon Box Fight, was designated a National Historic Landmark in 1960.

 Fort Phil Kearny State Historic Site

-Fort Phil Kearny State Historic Site includes a visitor's center with exhibits, videos, a bookstore, and self-guided tours of the fort grounds and outlying sites.
+Fort Phil Kearny State Historic Site includes a visitor center with exhibits, videos, a bookstore, and self-guided tours of the fort grounds and outlying sites.
 The tour marks the archaeological remains of the fort's buildings.
 A cabin built by the Civilian Conservation Corps (CCC) has been furnished to depict the period quarters of an officer's wife and a non-commissioned officer's quarters.
 Visitors can also tour the nearby battlefields which are located within a five-mile radius of the visitor center and include interpretive trails.

 In 1966, NBC televised "The Massacre at Fort Phil Kearny" on the anthology series Bob Hope Presents the Chrysler Theatre.